SudoWaster/binarysearch/README.md

 This set of programs and scripts asks user some questions and guesses their number.

 ### C
 To run this C program, you need gcc and make.
-You can always compile it without make by using (in 'c' folder)
+Only after compiling you can run "binarysearch" program.
+You can always compile it without make by using
 ```sh
 $ gcc -o binarysearch code/make.c code/binsort.c
 ```